 Students who are accepted in a program and have financial need in excess of their Pell and/or TAP awards may be eligible for additional aid, as outlined below.
-Award amounts vary based on financial need.
+Amounts vary based on financial need.

-Federal College Work-Study (FWS):
+Federal Work-Study (FWS):

 A type of federal aid that allows eligible students to work part-time while attending school at least halftime.
 The total amount depends on need, other aid received and the availability of funding.
 Available jobs can be found in MyCorning.
 Students are paid on a bi-weekly basis for the number of hours worked.
-This money is not put directly towards the student's bill at the college, but is direct deposited in the student's personal checking or savings account.
+FWS are direct deposited in the student's personal checking or savings account and not applied directly to their student bill.
 Complete the FAFSA to apply.